-GRED 584 - @Teaching Literature and Literacy, Grades 7-12 (3) This course extends study in GRED 550 Introduction to Teaching English Language Arts, Grades 7-12 with special focus on teaching literature and reading.
-Based on state and national standards the course will examine: 1) how to integrate study of literary genre and "texts" [including, non-print texts such as film, media, arts, visual literacy, etc.]; 2) how to evaluate and select literature for secondary ELA curricula; 3) how to integrate the study of literature with the teaching of reading (including strategies for assessing reading skills, teaching reading comprehension and layered reading, construction meaning, language and vocabulary development, study skills, etc.); 4) how to integrate the teaching of literature and reading with other literacy skills of writing, speaking, and listening; and 5) how to conduct and construct formative and summative assessments of student learning and methods and procedures for sharing this information with students, parents, the school, and the larger community.
-Prerequisite: GRED 550.
-Corequisites GRED 549, 582 588, 589, & SPED 505.
+GRED 584 Teaching Literature and Literacy, Grades 7-12 (3) This course extends study in GRED 550 Introduction to Teaching English Language Arts, Grades 7-12 with special focus on teaching literature and reading.
+Based on state and national standards the course will examine: 1) how to integrate study of literary genre and "texts" [including, nonprint texts such as film, media, arts, visual literacy, etc.]; 2) how to evaluate and select literature for secondary ELA curricula; 3) how to integrate the study of literature with the teaching of reading (including strategies for assessing reading skills, teaching reading comprehension and layered reading, constructing meaning, language and vocabulary development, study skills, etc.); 4) how to integrate the teaching of literature and reading with other literacy skills of writing, speaking, and listening; and, 5) how to conduct and construct formative and summative assessments of student learning and methods and procedures for sharing this information with students, parents, the school, and the larger community.
+Prerequisite: GRED 550 and GRED 592.
+Co-requisite: GRED 582.
 MST students only.
-Fall .
+Spring only.

-GRED 586 - @Practicum II (3) This practicum is designed to have students focus on "making systematic observations" that helps to study and analyze the teaching-learning environment in a systematic and objective fashion.
-With systematic classroom observation, each student is required to produce an acceptable paper which describes and explains the STANDARD SKILLS FOR ALL TEACHERS perceived in the classroom which are divided into five areas such as: Classroom Environment, Preparation for Instruction, Interaction with Students, Management of the Learning Environment, and Professionalism.
-MSED Curriculum & Instruction international students only.
-Spring.
+GRED 586 Practicum II (3) This practicum is designed to have students focus on making systematic observations that help to study and analyze the teaching-learning environment in a systematic and objective fashion.
+With systematic classroom observation, each student is required to produce an acceptable paper which describes and explains the standard skills for all teachers perceived in the classroom which are divided into five areas such as: Classroom Environment, Preparation for Instruction, Interaction with Students, Management of the Learning Environment, and Professionalism.
+MSED General Professional Education international students only.
+Offered spring.

-GRED 587 - @Leadership in Communities of Learners (3) By the end of this course, participants will be able to identify and describe elements of organizational culture in learning communities and related roles of leadership.
+GRED 587 Leadership in Communities of Learners (3) By the end of this course, participants will be able to identify and describe elements of organizational culture in learning communities and related roles of leadership.
 Organizational culture includes policies and practices that oppress individuals and groups on the basis of socio-economics, race, ethnicity, language, learning styles, gender, sexual orientation, and/or disability.
 Participants will explore, develop, and apply strategies and skills related to transforming schools in ways that serve the interest of all individuals and groups within a community of learners.
-Prerequisite: GRED 600, 607, 634 or student teaching.
+Prerequisite: GRED 600, or GRED 607, or GRED 634, or student teaching, or permission of the instructor(s).

-GRED 588 - @Practicum 1: Teaching English Language Arts Secondary School (2)Students will observe, tutor, and teach in secondary English Language Arts classrooms, grades 7-12.
-Three consecutive days per week is allotted so that students have ample opportunity to become part of the teaching and learning community.
-50 clock hours of field-based experience required for certification.
-Corequisites: GRED 549, 582, 584, 589, & SPED 505.
+GRED 592 Practicum: Teaching English Language Arts in Secondary School (3) Students will observe, tutor, and teach in secondary English Language Arts classrooms, grades 7-12.
+Three consecutive days per week is allotted so that students have ample opportunity to become a part of the teaching and learning community.
+100 clock hours of fieldbased experience required for certification.
+Co-requisite: GRED 550.
 MST students only.
-Prerequisite: GRED 550.
-Fall.
+Offered fall.